The Support to Media in Jordan project is part of a broader EU initiative to support civil society and media in Jordan.

 The programme is based on a holistic, two-phase approach.
 Activities of phase one (August 2014 – July 2015) include a thorough analysis of the Jordanian media landscape on the basis of the UNESCO Media Development Indicators (MDI) framework and a review of the implementation of the media strategy action plan.
 The review of the action plan is taking place through a comprehensive and consultative stakeholder process with the media sector and relevant government representatives, taking into account the preliminary findings of the MDI analysis.

-Phase two (starting in August 2015) will address capacity and institutional building of the media sector on the basis of phase one of the project.
-The second phase of the project will:
+Phase two (started in August 2015) addresses capacity and institutional building of the media sector on the basis of phase one of the project.
+The second phase of the project is currently:

 - Strengthen journalism education institutions;